-Weapons and Fighting: First and only offense.
+Weapons and Fighting\: First and only offense.

-- 1. Any student, who is found with an item that was created to cause physical harm ("a weapon"), will be removed from the premises and recommended for expulsion.
+- 1. Any student who is found with an item that was created to cause physical harm ("a weapon"), will be removed from the premises and recommended for expulsion.
 In addition, the police will be alerted to the offense. - 2.
-Any student who instigates/perpetrates a physical fight will be removed from the premises and recommended for expulsion.
+Any student who instigates/perpetrates a physical fight with intent to harm will be removed from the premises and recommended for expulsion.

-Solicitation of Illegal Substances: First and only offense.
+Solicitation\\ of Illegal Substances: First and only offense.